School Board Policy 720 -

 C. Any bid or quotation must specify all commissions to be paid from the machine and any other non-commission amounts to be paid as a result of the award of the contract.
 The non-commission amounts include, but are not limited to, cash payments, in-kind payments, equipment donations, scholarship contributions, bonus payments, or other payments or contributions of any kind or nature.
 The non-commission amounts shall be reduced to a cash equivalency and shall be specified on the bid or quotation as an additional amount to be paid for the award of the contract.

 D. If a contract contains a provision allowing exclusivity, such as all machines in the building carrying only a certain manufacturer's brand of beverage, that provision must be reviewed by the administration prior to requesting bids or quotations to ensure that it does not conflict with other contracts of the school district.

 E. All contracts for vending machines must be approved by the School Board.
 Any contract not made in compliance with this policy shall be void.
 Any district employee signing an unauthorized contract may be subject to personal liability thereon and may be disciplined for said action.

-F. All vending machines are to be installed at the expense of the facility in which located.
+F. All vending machines are to be installed at the expense of the facility in which it is located.
 All financial responsibility for the maintenance and repair of machines shall remain with the individual facility in which located to the extent not addressed in the contract.